Dogo Argentino

 The Dogo Argentino is a breed developed in Argentina in the 1920s for big-game hunting, particularly for wild boar.
 This muscular and athletic dog typically weighs between 80 to 100 pounds and stands 23.5 to 27 inches tall.
 Known for their friendly and loyal temperament, Dogo Argentinos are protective family companions, displaying intelligence and playfulness while also requiring consistent training and socialization.

-Dogo Argentinos are known for being friendly, affectionate, cheerful, loyal, tolerant, and protective, athletic, brave.
+Dogo Argentinos are known for being friendly, affectionate, cheerful, loyal, tolerant, and protective, brave, curious.
 As a high-energy breed, they are highly responsive to training and thrive with regular mental and physical activity.
 They are excellent with children of all ages and friendly with other dogs, making them a popular choice for families and experienced dog owners alike.

 Caring for a Dogo Argentino means committing to regular grooming (brushing several times a week), intense daily exercise, and firm, consistent training.
 Their gentle, social nature makes them a wonderful addition to active families.